 The St Joseph’s teachers provide a sound academic education with a strong emphasis on improving literacy and numeracy outcomes in a stimulating, caring and safe environment.
 The children’s emotional development is integral to the school’s ethos through provision of excellent pastoral care, moral and behavioural guidance programs and spiritual development.
 Students are nurtured throughout their schooling and provided with opportunities to develop in aspects of leadership, citizenship, responsibility, self-discipline, integrity and compassion.

 We pride ourselves on the ability to attract and retain dedicated, skilled and motivated staff that continue to engage in further development of their own professional ability.
-The staff consists of classroom teachers, Aboriginal teacher assistants, teacher assistants, specialist teachers (Reading Recovery, Physical Education, Music & Choir, Science, Bluearth), other program support staff and the administration staff, including the Principal and Assistant Principals.
+The staff consists of classroom teachers, Aboriginal teacher assistants, teacher assistants, specialist teachers (Reading Recovery, Physical Education, Performing Arts, Design and Technology, Bluearth), other program support staff and the administration staff, including the Principal and Assistant Principals.

 Our comprehensive curriculum is aligned with the National Curriculum and provides for each student’s academic, physical, creative and emotional development.
 Regular testing, both standardised and teacher-based, is employed to monitor student’s progress.